 Basic net loss per share attributable to common stockholders is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents.
 Diluted net loss per share attributable to common stockholders is computed by dividing the net loss by the weighted-average number of common shares and, if dilutive, common stock equivalents outstanding for the period determined using the treasury-stock method.
 For all periods presented, there is no difference in the number of shares used to calculate basic and diluted shares outstanding due to the Company's net loss position.
-The weighted average shares outstanding calculation for basic and diluted earnings per share for the three and six months ended March 31, 2024 June 30, 2024 includes 11,193,564 pre-funded warrants, warrants that remain unexercised as of June 30, 2024.
+The weighted average shares outstanding calculation for basic and diluted earnings per share for the three and six nine months ended June 30, 2024 September 30, 2024 includes 11,193,564 pre-funded warrants that remain unexercised as of June 30, 2024 September 30, 2024.